cypress-io/cypress-documentation/content/guides/component-testing/mounting-vue.md

 Here, we have a single test that ensures that our component mounts.

-If you already have a component that you want to create a test for and you don't have a spec pattern configured for your project, we can scaffold the test for you via the Cypress App.
+If you already have a component that you want to create a spec for, we can scaffold the spec for you via the Cypress App.

 Click on "+ New Spec", select "Create from component", and choose your component from the list.